School of Economics

 Abstract: A wide class of models with On-the-Job Search (OJS) predicts that workers gradually select into better-paying jobs, until lay-off occurs, when this selection process starts over from scratch.
 We develop a simple methodology to test these predictions.
 Our inference uses two sources of identification to distinguish between returns to experience and the gains from OJS: (i) time-variation in job-finding rates and (ii) the time since the last lay-off.
 Conditional on the termination date of the job, job duration should be distributed uniformly.
 Using extreme value theory, we can infer the shape of the wage-offer distribution from the effect of the time since the last lay-off on wages.
 This methodology is applied to the NLSY 79.
 We find remarkably strong support for all implications.
 The offer distribution is Gumbel, which has an unbounded support, which is inconsistent with pure sorting models.
 The standard deviation of wage offers is 7 to 15% (depending on educational level and urbanisation).
 OJS accounts for 30% of the experience profile and 9% of total wage dispersion.
 The average wage loss after lay-off is 11%.

-Wage posting, nominal rigidity, and cyclical inefficiencies (with Coen Teulings)
+Wage posting, nominal rigidity, and cyclical inefficiencies (joint with Coen Teulings) [New draft coming soon]

 Abstract: We consider a Burdett-Mortensen style wage posting model with aggregate shocks.
 We analyze the equilibrium under two alternative assumptions on wage setting in ongoing jobs: either fully flexible or downwardly rigid.
 In the model firms optimally pay only retention premiums.
 The equilibrium is characterized by a Taylor expansion.
 The model yields two simultaneous relations for wages and quits, of which the parameters are simple functions of three empirically observable arrival rates of: (i) jobs, (ii) lay offs, and (iii) aggregate shocks.
 Hence, there are overidentifying restrictions, which are supported remarkably well by the data.
 We find strong evidence for wage downward rigidity and inefficiently low job-to-job transitions during the downturn.
 Furthermore, we find evidence that firms pay only retention premiums, not hiring premiums.
 A model with wage rigidity in ongoing jobs and OJS is therefore a useful benchmark for a wage equation in macro models.